Harinlen/Mail_Documentation/2016-04-27/Meeting_report.md

 #Meeting minutes from Kreogist Dev Team meeting 27.4.2016
 27, April, 2016

+Meeting Notes
+--
+- Trello
+- Scroll bar
+- Documentation on Github

+Records
+--
-Set up Trello page and distribute tasks
+Set up Trello page and distribute tasks.
+(Advice from Kyle)

-Review the tutor meeting and summarize things we can do better
+Review the tutor meeting and summarize things we can do better.

-Talk about the future design
+Talk about the future design.

+Start to write codes about the compose panel and doing some initial design about the account backend structure.